 A token could also be structured in such a way as to qualify as a unit in an investment fund, as defined by the Law on Undertakings for Collective Investment.
 A token could also be based on or represent a unit in a collective investment undertaking.

 iii Underlying asset for a derivative contract

-In line with the ESMA paper, one of the conclusions of the qualification of tokens as financial instruments is that the firms involved in ICOs conduct regulated investment activities such as placing, dealing in or advising on financial instruments, or managing or marketing collective investment schemes.32
+In line with the ESMA paper, one of the conclusions of the qualification of tokens as financial instruments is that the firms involved in ICOs conduct regulated investment activities such as placing, dealing in or advising on financial instruments, or managing or marketing collective investment schemes.33

-- Law on the financial sector, as amended;
+- the Law on the Financial Sector;

 Banking and money transmission